iStock-1060181752.jpg

 KATE HARLE (she, her, hers)

-Kate heads up the marketing, communications, and PR searches at Cook Silverman.
+Kate helps Cook Silverman navigate marketing, communications, and PR searches at Cook Silverman.
 With over 25 years of integrated marketing experience from top agencies and nonprofits in London and San Francisco, Kate has developed a valuable perspective on how "marketing for good" can drive change and build communities.
 Working with teams at all levels and Boards, Kate swiftly steps into leadership, facilitator, motivator, planning, and implementation roles.
 She helps clients refocus and re-build consumer relationships through story-led, brand-defining, data-smart solutions that support them culturally, strategically, and fiscally.
 In every role and project, she brings a deep skill set and a marketing and communications ethos that is resourceful, motivational, and results-driven.

 Kate has led multi-million-dollar integrated marketing campaigns for top brands from American Express to MINI.
 Most recently, she served as the fractional Director of Marketing at Ritter Center—a nonprofit dedicated to preventing and resolving homelessness.
 In that role, she built the Advancement team from the ground up and led bold, strategic marketing efforts to elevate awareness, grow community support, and drive fundraising success.
 Consultant and recruitment clients include: The Charlie Cart Project, CuriOdyssey, Quantum Leap Healthcare, Fair Trade USA, SFBATCO, Silicon Valley Urban Debate League, Save The Bay, San Francisco Ballet, Bay.org, Slide Ranch, The Marine Mammal Center, and Wildcare.